MichaelCade/90DaysOfDevOps/Days/day25.md

 Pycharm might be another IDE worth mentioning here.

-- Libaries - The exensibility of Python is the real gold mine here, I mentioned before that this is not just for Network Automation but in fact there are libraries a plenty for all sorts of devices and configurations.
+- Libraries - The extensibility of Python is the real gold mine here, I mentioned before that this is not just for Network Automation but in fact, there are libraries plenty for all sorts of devices and configurations.
 You can see the vast amount here [PyPi](https://pypi.python.org/pypi)

 When you want to download the library to your workstation, then you use a tool called `pip` to connect to PyPI and download it locally.
 Network vendors such as Cisco, Juniper, and Arista developed libraries to facilitate access to their devices.

-- Powerful & Effcient - Remember during the Go days I went through the "Hello World" scenario and we went through I think 6 lines of code?
+- Powerful & Efficient - Remember during the Go days I went through the "Hello World" scenario and we went through I think 6 lines of code?
 In Python it is

 ```
 print('hello world')